kumagai-group/pydefect/docs_rst/tutorial.rst

 and the similarity of wavefunction of the highest occupied (lowest unoccupied) state and that of the VBM (CBM).

-We emphasize that the automatically determined band-edge states could be incorrect as it is difficult to determine them.
+We emphasize that the automatically determined band-edge states could be incorrect as it is generally difficult to determine them automatically.
 Therefore, please carefully check the band-edge states, and draw their band-decomposed charge density if the band-edge states are not obvious.

-To modify the band-edge states, modify the :code:`band_edge_states.yaml` file in each defect directory by hand, which will be parsed when plotting the defect formation energies.
+The band-edge states can be modified via the :code:`band_edge_states.yaml` file in each defect directory, which will be parsed when plotting the defect formation energies.

 =====================================